 They moved constantly, sometimes every other day and everyone was expected to pitch in.
 Everyone helped put the tents up and take them down.
 Everyone packed and unpacked.

-Everyone did the big things and the little things and when they were not doing those things, they practiced and practiced and practiced their skills.
+Everyone did the big things and the little things and when they were not doing those things, they practiced and practiced their skills.

 Finally after a year, the manager came to the elephant stalls where the girl was working.

 “I had my doubts because your father told me you were lazy, but you have done well.
 It is time for you to make magic.”

 “You started a year ago.”

 “Magic is nothing more than the veil that hides hard work and you have been working hard for a year.
 Now it is time to enjoy the magic you have made.”